-The DynaMax HS boiler is a fan assisted boiler based on a push through design which offers several venting options.
+The DynaMax HS boiler is a forced draft appliance utilizing a premix power burner based on a push through design which offers several venting options.
 Heat output is controlled by a one to one air/gas ratio control gas valve which provides seamless modulation.
 The boiler provides central heating, domestic hot water or combination heating with DHW priority at working pressure up to 160 PSI.
 It is designed for use with a fully pumped and pressurized water system.
 The boiler/water heater will automatically modulate to provide heat outputs from 100% down to approximately 20% of rated input.